apigee/registry/cmd/registry/README.md

 in
 [github.com/apigee/registry/releases](https://github.com/apigee/registry/releases).

-**MacOS note:** To run the `registry` tool on MacOS, you will need to unquarantine it by running the following on the command line:
+**MacOS note:** To run the `registry` tool on MacOS, you may need to [unquarantine](https://discussions.apple.com/thread/3145071) it by running the following on the command line:

 ```
 xattr -d com.apple.quarantine registry